ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}}{{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}, such as Authorization Server (AS) and Resource Server (RS).

 This document uses names or identifiers for groups and nodes.
-Their different meanings are summarized here:
+Their different meanings are summarized here:.

 * Group: a set of nodes that share common keying material and security parameters used to protect their communications with one another.
 That is, the term refers to a "security group".